segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/hubspot/index.md

 ### Sync

-The HubSpot source is built with a sync component, which means we'll make requests to their API on your behalf on a 3 hour interval to pull nearly all data into Segment.
-In the initial sync, we'll grab all the HubSpot objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation (ie. my_source.charges).
+The HubSpot source is built with a sync component, which means Segment makes requests to their API on your behalf on a three hour interval to pull nearly all data into Segment.
+In the initial sync, Segment will grab all the HubSpot objects (and their corresponding properties) according to the Collections Table below.
+The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation (for example, `my_source.charges`).

 Our sync component uses an upsert API, so the data in your warehouse loaded using sync will reflect the latest state of the corresponding resource in HubSpot.
 For example, if `deals` goes from `open` to `closed` between syncs, on its next sync that deal's status will be `closed`.